DaintyJet/VChat_ASLR_Intro/README.md

    <img src="Images/ID2.png">

-5. Click *Run* to hit the first `INT 3` instruction in the program.
+5. Click *Run* to execute and hit the first `INT 3` instruction in the program.
 We can examine the stack before we start modifying the initial default values.

    <img src="Images/ID3.png">